aatuh/recsys/docs/tuning_playbook.md

 Use this guide when you need to change blend weights, personalization knobs, caps, or other ranking parameters for a namespace or surface.
 It packages the reset → seed → tune → validate → ship workflow plus troubleshooting tips.

+> ⚠️ **Advanced topic**
+>
+> Read this after you have a basic integration running and some data flowing through a namespace.
+>
 > **Who should read this?** Developers/Ops responsible for experiment design, coverage fixes, or customer onboarding.
 Pair it with `docs/simulations_and_guardrails.md` for safety checks and `docs/env_reference.md` for the knob catalog.
-Hosted API consumers who never run the stack can skip this doc and stick to `docs/quickstart_http.md`.
+Hosted API consumers who never run the stack can skip this doc.
+>
+> **Where this fits:** Ranking & personalization.

-> **Need a script cheat sheet?** See `docs/analysis_scripts_reference.md` for a catalog of every tool under `analysis/scripts/` plus inputs/outputs.
+> **Need a script cheat sheet?** See [`docs/analysis_scripts_reference.md`](analysis_scripts_reference.md) for a catalog of every tool under `analysis/scripts/` plus inputs/outputs.

 ### TL;DR

 - **Purpose:** Walk-through of the reset → seed → tune → validate workflow using the analysis scripts and tuning harness.
-- **Use this when:** You need to onboard a new tenant, adjust blend/MMR/personalization knobs, or reproduce guardrail failures locally.
+- **Use this when:** You need to onboard a new tenant, adjust blend/Maximal Marginal Relevance (MMR, a diversity-aware re-ranking method)/personalization knobs, or reproduce guardrail failures locally.
 - **Outcome:** A curated env profile plus evidence bundles (tuning summaries, guardrail checks) that you can commit or share with stakeholders.
-- **Not for:** Simple HTTP integrations or read-only reviews—stick to `GETTING_STARTED.md` / `docs/quickstart_http.md` if you aren’t running the stack yourself.
+- **Not for:** Simple HTTP integrations or read-only reviews—stick to [`GETTING_STARTED.md`](../GETTING_STARTED.md) / [`docs/quickstart_http.md`](quickstart_http.md) if you aren’t running the stack yourself.

 ---

 ## 1. When to run the tuning harness

 - Onboard a new tenant or namespace.
-- Investigate regressions flagged by guardrails (coverage, NDCG, starter profile MRR—see `docs/concepts_and_metrics.md` for definitions).
+- Investigate regressions flagged by guardrails (coverage—how much of the catalog appears over time, NDCG—Normalized Discounted Cumulative Gain, a ranking quality score, starter profile MRR—Mean Reciprocal Rank, “how early do good items appear?”; see `docs/concepts_and_metrics.md` for definitions).
 - Try a new signal mix (e.g., heavier embeddings, stricter diversity).
 - Prior to exposing new rule bundles or surfaces to production traffic.